chrisgit/ruby-bitmap_editor/README.md

 For the third and final attempt I tried to test against only public methods, to assert that the bitmap has been updated some of the tests call a method on the bitmap class that outputs an array of rows (hline_spec).
 In some cases such as the test for the bitmap clear functionality (bitmap_spec) we have to set the bitmap to something other than the default and this requires knowing that the bitmap is stored as a single dimension array.

 The bitmap_editor_spec resembles more of a set of integration tests; the tests open a file, carry out instructions and display the result; these tests will all fail if Create or Show commands fail - so it fails to isolate each component.
+However I've treated the bitmap editor as the public facing component of the application, the other components I'd decided were private or hidden from direct control; on that basis I refactored the private class code to reduce duplication distilling it to something that is reasonable.

 Authors
 -------------------